 Electricity Rates in New Mexico

-The average cost of electricity in New Mexico is only slightly higher than the national average at $0.12/kWh.
+The average cost of electricity in New Mexico is on par with the national average at nearly $0.13 per kWh.
 However, a climate and geography well suited for solar, energy policy reform and declining costs of solar power systems make solar energy an increasingly attractive investment in the Land of Enchantment.
-A total 88 MW of new solar power capacity was installed in New Mexico in 2014, an increase that helped create enough to power some 83,000 homes.
-That earned the state an 11th place ranking in Solar Energy Industry Association’s (SEIA) 2015 solar market report.
+New Mexico ranks 18th in the nation with 836 MWs of installed solar capacity, enough to power more than 214,000 homes, according to the Solar Energy Industry Association.
+This is enough to power nearly five percent of the state’s electricity.

 Cost of Residential Electricity